-If you choose to configure manually-assigned VIPs, then during installation, you must configure cluster node VIP names for both Hub and Leaf Nodes using one of the following options:
+If you choose to configure manually-assigned VIPs, then during installation, you must configure cluster node VIP names for all cluster nodes using one of the following options:

-- Manual Names: Enter the host name and virtual IP name for each node manually, and select whether it is a Hub Node or a Leaf Node.
+- Manual Names: Enter the host name and virtual IP name for each node manually.
 The names you provide must resolve to addresses configured on the DNS.
-Names must conform with the RFC 952 standard, which allows alphanumeric characters and hyphens ("-"), but does not allow underscores (""). - Automatically Assigned Names: Enter string variables for values corresponding to host names that you have configured on the DNS.
+Names must conform with the RFC 952 standard, which allows alphanumeric characters and hyphens ("-"), but does not allow underscores ("\"). - Automatically Assigned Names: Enter string variables for values corresponding to host names that you have configured on the DNS.
 String variables allow you to assign a large number of names rapidly during installation.
 Configure addresses on the DNS with the following characteristics: - Hostname prefix: a prefix string used in each address configured on the DNS for use by cluster member nodes.
 For example: mycloud. - Range: A range of numbers to be assigned to the cluster member nodes, consisting of a starting node number and an ending node number, designating the end of the range.
 For example: 001 and 999. - Node name suffix: A suffix added after the end of a range number to a public node name.
-For example: nd. - VIP name suffix: A suffix added after the end of a virtual IP node name.
+For example: nd.

+VIP name suffix: A suffix added after the end of a virtual IP node name.
 For example: -vip.